juanlavagnini/Apps-moviles/README.md

 # Mobile Applications Programming Project

-This repository is part of a project for the "Programming of Mobile Applications" course in the Computer Engineering program at Universidad Católica Argentina.
+This repository is part of a project for the "Programación de Aplicaciones Moviles" course in the Computer Engineering program at Universidad Católica Argentina.

 ## Prerequisites